-In the case of long value options, the associated value will always be passed separately, i.e., in the immediately subsequent argument (e.g., --red 255).
+In the case of long value options, the associated value will always be passed separately, i.e., in the immediately subsequent argument (e.g., -red 255).
 Such a possibility also exists for the short value options (e.g., -r 255), but we can still work with the idea of grouping.
 In this case, however, there can only be at most one value option in the group, and only as the last one.
 All the following characters are then treated as its value (e.g., -xyr255).
 If there is no such character, then the value will be provided in the next argument (e.g., -xyr 255).

-In general, the associated value can be anything as for its content, it can even look like an option (start with dashes).
+In general, the associated value can be anything as for its content.
+It can even look like an option (start with dashes).
+In the same way, we do not care if it is a number or something else, everything will be just ordinary strings for us.
 We also have to deal with the situation when the last argument implies the necessity of finding an associated value, but that value would be missing.
 The program must not crash in such a situation.
 As already implied by the previous text, if an argument does not start with dashes and it is not a value associated with the previous value option, it is a standalone value (e.g., -x 255).
+Let us also add that both the associated or standalone values can also be empty strings in extreme cases.